Welcome page, adult ADHD ASSESSMENT

 Many adults develop compensatory strategies such as perfectionism, overworking, last-minute deadline pressure, or excessive note-taking.
 These coping mechanisms can mask symptoms for years, which is why ADHD is often identified only after burnout, repeated career friction, or persistent time-management failures.

-Because these patterns are internal rather than behavioral, they are frequently misattributed to anxiety, stress, or lack of discipline.
+Because these patterns are internal rather than behavioral, they are frequently misattributed to anxiety, stress, or lack of discipline, which is exactly why a structured adhd self assessment for adults is useful.

 Quick Adult ADHD Self-Check

-Answer the following questions based on how often they happen to you.
+Answer the following adhd self assessment test questions based on how often they happen to you.

 1. How often do you have trouble finishing the final details of a project once the hardest parts are done